 We have never declared or paid dividends on our ordinary shares.
 We currently intend to retain all available funds and any future earnings to support operations and to finance the growth and development of our business.
+In addition, our ability to pay dividends is currently restricted by the terms of our credit facility with Silicon Valley Bank.
 We do not intend to declare or pay cash dividends on our ordinary shares in the foreseeable future.
 Any future determination to pay dividends will be made at the discretion of our board of directors subject to applicable laws (including the Irish Companies Act, which requires, inter alia, Irish companies to have profits available for distribution equal to or greater than the amount of the proposed dividend), and will depend upon, among other factors, our results of operations, financial condition, contractual restrictions and capital requirements.
 Our future ability to pay cash dividends on our shares may be limited by the terms of any future debt or preferred securities.